On graded presentations of Hecke algebras and their generalizations

 \usetikzlibrary{decorations.pathreplacing,backgrounds,decorations.markings,calc} \tikzset{wei/.style={draw=red,double=red!40!white,double distance=1.5pt,thin}}

-{ \bf \thetitle} \\ {\bf Ben Webster}\footnote{Supported by the NSF under Grant DMS-1151473.}\\ Department of Mathematics, University of Virginia, Charlottesville, VA \\ { \begin{quote} {\em Abstract.} In this paper, we define a number of closely related isomorphisms.
+\begin{quote} {\em Abstract.} In this paper, we define a number of closely related isomorphisms.
 On one side of these isomorphisms sit a number of of algebras generalizing the Hecke and affine Hecke algebras, which we call the ``Hecke family''; on the other, we find generalizations of KLR algebras in finite and affine type A, the ``KLR family.''

 We show that these algebras have compatible isomorphisms generalizing those between Hecke and KLR algebras given by Brundan and Kleshchev.
-This allows us to organize a long list of algebras and categories into a single system, including (affine/cyclotomic) Hecke algebras, (affine/cyclotomic) $q$-Schur algebras, (weighted) KLR algebras, category $\cO$ for $\mathfrak{gl}_N$ and for the Cherednik algebras for the groups $\Z/e\Z\wr S_m$, and give graded presentations of all of these objects. \end{quote} }
+This allows us to organize a long list of algebras and categories into a single system, including (affine/cyclotomic) Hecke algebras, (affine/cyclotomic) $q$-Schur algebras, (weighted) KLR algebras, category $\cO$ for $\mathfrak{gl}_N$ and for the Cherednik algebras for the groups $\Z/e\Z\wr S_n$, and give graded presentations of all of these objects. \end{quote}